|

 ANTONIO PIGNATELLI

-Conclave chose Cardinal Pignatelli to succeed Alexander VIII.
-He died in
+the Conclave chose Cardinal Pignatelli to succeed Alexander VIII.
+He

 It is